Natural, artificial and synthetic fibres:

 • Reusable and recyclable

-• Limited use of fertilizers and natural resources (substantial increase in water saving)
+• Limited use of fertilizers and natural resources (substantial increase in water savings)

 • Agricultural component capable of reducing CO2 in the air and producing oxygen